akiradeveloper/sorock/doc/src/development.md

 ## Testing

-For testing, lol makes use of docker-compose.
+For testing, sorock makes use of docker-compose.

 A docker image called testapp is built and the tests create some instances of it for testing: test code is running on dev container and it accesses the docker deamon in the host.
 In GHA, the tests are run in the same way.